cslamar/cslamar.github.io/content/articles/midi-mixer-part-1/index.md

 * Next, clear the search dialog again, and now enter `soundsource`
 * Drag the list item `Set Source Effect Preset` in between the `If` and `End If` pill boxes
   * Add the following information
     * `Source` - Choose the name of the application to apply the effect to from the dropdown (Roon in my example).
 If you don't see your device listed, delete the item you just added between the `If` block, open the target application, play some sound through it, and try again.
-The application should now show up in the 'Source' dropdown list.
+The application should now show up in the `Source` dropdown list.
 If not, you can enter the name manually making sure that the name matches exactly how it's shown in SoundSource.
 This **IS** case-sensitive!
-    * `Effect` - Choose from the dropdown one of the effects that you have enabled through sound source for that application (10-Band EQ in my example)
+    * `Effect` - Choose from the dropdown one of the effects that you have enabled through SoundSource for that application (10-Band EQ in my example)
     * `Preset` - Choose from the list of presets that are provided.  `Flat (Off)` in my example.
 * Save your work to something descriptive! `Set Roon EQ` in my case.
 Then switch back to Keyboard Maestro.
 (Note you _can_ finish configuring Shortcuts fully before heading back to Keyboard Maestro, but for the sake of brevity we won't)